 - 1/4 cup parmesan grated

-- Heat 1 tbsp. butter in large skillet on medium-high heat.
+Heat 1 tbsp. butter in large skillet on medium-high heat.
 Cook green onion and garlic until tender, approximately 2 minutes.
-Add parsley, lemon juice, 1/2 cup of the unseasoned breadcrumbs and spices to the mixture and stir together.
+Add parsley, lemon juice, 1/2 cup of the almond meal and spices to the mixture and stir together.
 Remove from heat.
 Fold in crab meat until evenly distributed.

-- Combine parmesan, 1/4 cup unseasoned breadcrumbs and panko in a shallow dish.
+Combine parmesan and remaining 1/4 cup almond meal in a shallow dish.

 Form the crab cake patties to about 1/2-inch thickness.
 Wet your hands with water if the mixture starts to stick.
 You should make about 8 medium-sized patties.